 The Hazardous and Solid Waste Amendments (HSWA) to RCRA, passed in 1984, require any facility seeking a RCRA permit to identify, investigate, and (if necessary) clean up all former and current solid waste management units (SWMUs).
 The original HSWA permit (HSWA TN-001) for the ORR was issued by the EPA as an attachment to the RCRA permit for Building 7652 at ORNL.
 The HSWA permit requires DOE to address past, present, and future releases of hazardous constituents to the environment.
 The HSWA permit requirement for corrective action has been integrated into the ORR Federal Facility Agreement (FFA) (see Sect.
 2.2.2 for details).
-EPA issued a preliminary draft of an updated HSWA permit (HSWA TN-001) in August 1996 and DOE was asked to review and comment.
-During 1997, EPA responded to DOE's comments on the draft permit, and DOE has provided further information to support the permitting process.
+In March 1998, EPA and TDEC issued separate drafts of the HSWA permit for DOE review and comment.
+EPA's was issued as a stand-alone permit; TDEC's was issued as a modification to a Y-12 post-closure permit.
+DOE submitted comments on the draft permits; however, comment resolution is still pending.

-The renewed permit will address contaminant releases from SWMUs and also from RCRA Areas of Concern (AOCs).
+The renewed permit will address contaminant releases from solid waste management units (SWMUs) and also from RCRA Areas of Concern (AOCs).
 AOCs are areas contaminated by a release of hazardous constituents that originated from something other than a SWMU.
-Under the existing HSWA permit, DOE must notify EPA within 30 days of identification of a new SWMU or AOC, or of planned significant changes to SWMUs that could alter further investigation or corrective action.
-DOE has provided to EPA a proposed Appendix A to the permit that identifies SWMUs and AOCs for action or no action (see Table 2.2).
-The renewed permit is expected to be issued in 1998.
+Under the existing HSWA permit, DOE must notify EPA within 30 days of identification of a new SWMU, or of planned significant changes to SWMUs that could alter further investigation or corrective action.
+DOE has provided to EPA a proposed Appendix A to the permit that identifies existing SWMUs and AOCs for action or no action (see Table 2.2).
+The renewed permits (TDEC and EPA versions) are expected to be issued in 1999.

-At the Y-12 Plant, 26 RCRA units have been certified closed by TDEC since the mid-1980s.
-Closure of the Interim Reactive Waste Treatment Area at the Y-12 Plant was completed in 1997, and acceptance of the closure certification by TDEC is expected in early 1998.
+At the Y-12 Plant, 27 RCRA units have been certified closed by TDEC since the mid-1980s.
+Closure of the Building 9201-4 Container Storage Unit at the Y-12 Plant was completed in 1998, and acceptance of the closure certification by TDEC is expected in early 1999.